Art for all people (Easy Language)

 Explanation: Zero Project

 Zero Project is English and means zero project.
-It is pronounced like this: Siro Protschekt.
-The name is intended to show that the organization works for a society in which there are no obstacles for people with disabilities.
+It is pronounced like this: Siro Protschek.
+The name is intended to convey that the organization works for a society in which there are no barriers for people with disabilities.

 • Accessibility